Top 12 things to do in Plaka and Monastiraki with Kids

 Step into Fairytale land at Little KooK

-Hidden away in a side street in Monasteraki (between Monasteraki and Thission metro stations) lies themed café Little KooK.
-In this fairytale haven, your kids will meet Jack and the Beanstalk, Alice in Wonderland, Cinderella or other fantasy figures.
+Hidden away in a side street in Monastiraki (between Monastiraki and Thission metro stations) lies the themed café Little KooK.
+In this fairytale haven, your kids will meet Jack and the Beanstalk, Alice in Wonderland, Cinderella, or other fantasy figures.
 Even the staff dress as characters from popular children’s books of the past.
 The café changes the themes according to the season.
-Little KooK is a coffee and cake shop serving cupcakes, crêpes (sweet and savoury), ice cream and other sweets.
+Little KooK is a coffee and cake shop serving cupcakes, crêpes (sweet and savory), ice cream, and other sweets.
 The café is a bit pricey but the beautiful surroundings and entertainment make up for that.
 Kids will love the menu provided on a scroll (only in Greek).
 Little KooK is very popular amongst locals and tourists and gets very busy on the weekends.
 It is wise to visit during weekdays or Saturday morning.

 The picturesque Anafiotika neighbourhood is located in Plaka on the footsteps of the Acropolis.
 It is a very special place with whitewashed houses and blue doors resembling a Greek island village.
 The first king of Greece wanted to build his palace and invited the best builders from the country.
 These builders came from the island of Anafi along with their families.
 They built their houses at the slope of the Acropolis, looking exactly like their houses back on their island.
 Kids will love the labyrinth of alleys and corners and watching the view from above.
 There are many steps in Anafiotika and that is why it is not stroller friendly.